Copyright 1994 - 2018 Bill's Bible Basics

 Genesis 4:11-16, KJV

 We can gather some important information from the previous verses.
 First of all, it appears that Cain was physically removed from where Adam and Eve were located.
-If this is indeed the case as it appears to be, then there would have been no physical opportunity for Cain to have engaged in sexual relations with his mother Eve.
+If this is indeed the case as it appears to be, then there would have been no physical opportunity for Cain to have engaged in sexual relations with his mother, Eve.
 This fact agrees with the previous thought that from the very beginning, the Lord seems to have supported one-on-one relationships.
-While some of the Patriarchs and Israelite Kings did have more than one wife -- and often had problems as a result of it -- even in the New Testament Church plan, it is evident that having only one wife was the preferred status for the leaders of the Early Church.
-Consider these verses:
+While some of the Patriarchs and Israelite kings did have more than one wife -- and often had problems as a result of it -- even in the New Testament Church plan, it is evident that having only one wife was the preferred status for the leaders of the Early Church.
+Consider the following verses:

 "A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach;"

 "Let the deacons be the husbands of one wife, ruling their children and their own houses well."

 "If any be blameless, the husband of one wife, having faithful children not accused of riot or unruly."

 Furthermore, if Adam is the one who actually said the words regarding a man leaving his father and his mother, cleaving to his wife and being one flesh, then I am more inclined to believe that he would not have allowed Cain to engage in sex with his wife Eve.
 Let's be honest here for a minute.
 Except for swingers, hippie communes -- do they really still exist? -- sex-related cults, etc., how many men do you personally know who would be willing to share their wives with other men, especially with their own sons?
 I don't doubt that Adam had the same feelings and protective instincts for his wife as men do today.
 While in some societies -- such as Muslim and Arab cultures -- it is permissible for a man to have multiple wives, how many of those men are willing to share those wives with other men?